People call me an Artist. I believe I'm more of a poet paying tribute to Rembrandt; dark, chiaroscuro with the use of my camera and brushes.

 In 2009, I started focusing on Stone Art that evolved into this emotional and unexpected piece of work.
 I contribute my success to having been born and raised in New York City exposing me to its vast culture and competitiveness nature.

-However, this was no fluke because the world around me came crashing down as tragedy has a way that brings out true passion and expression.
+But with all of my success it meant nothing to me, while the world around me came crashing down as tragedy has a way that brings out true passion and expression.
 You start to see things that you've never seen before, while identifying your love beyond the sirens and lights.
 Emotionally pealing the layers of love and scars that represent how far a woman will show her love and protective side for her lover, while maintaining her elegance and grace on the outside.

 Since that day, I have remained a mystery and when people ask me about Stone Art they all say the same thing; how did you do that, is this a painting, did you paint the model then shoot her, is this Photoshoped?
 I simply whisper softly whisper, do you see what I can't see?